rhannequin/qsapi/README.md

 # qsapi

+Quantified Self API

-This is an experiment to about a Master Thesis created by [Rémy Hannequin](https://github.com/rhannequin) and [Hervé Tran](https://github.com/Jagbomb).
+This project is an experimental work for a master thesis created by [Rémy Hannequin](https://github.com/rhannequin) and [Hervé Tran](https://github.com/Jagbomb).

 ## Requirements